“How Fear Of What Others Say Can Hinder Our Potential”

 I have been in many circumstances that have rendered a “damned if I do, damned if I don’t” response.
 I’m sharing this because I want to encourage you, friend, to rise to your potential and be the best YOU, using the gifts God has given you!
 No matter what we do, there will be those that have something negative to say.
 Unfortunately, there will be those that reject you, ignore you, and gossip about you no matter how kind, loving, and hard working you are.

 There was a time in my life that rejection almost crippled me.
 I loved, served, and “obeyed” one man in marriage while enduring controlling ways, verbal abuse, and at times physical abuse.
 I was always told it was somehow my fault.
 He filed for divorce after 23 years.
 God used my two daughters at the time as life preservers and they were the only reason I got out of bed every day.
 I have been the one to care for my daughters and have sole custody.
-To this day, not one member from our previous church and not one past family member has asked if we are ok or if we have a need.
+To this day, not one member from our previous church and not one past family member have asked if we are ok or if we have a need.
 There were some that refused to even speak to me when I’d see them.
 Rejection and being ignored are two hard pills to swallow.
 However, I have learned so much and for that, I’m truly thankful.

 I have had family unfollow me because I was “too happy”, “too religious” (which in fact I don’t even like “religion”.
 I simply love Jesus and am a Jesus follower).